vpbgkt/Python-programing-Rep/Readme.txt

 <<<< ............INTRODUCTION...........>>>
-1. This program is idea FROM JODHPUR CITY.
+1. These program is idea FROM JODHPUR CITY.
-2. Idea genration date is 18/01/2023.

 LICENCE ->
 1. ANYONE CAN CODE AND CHANGE PROGRAM.(OPEN SOURCE)